 Civil Enforcement Officers (CEOs)

-Our contractor (Vinci Park UK) provides uniformed CEOs who carry out our parking enforcement services.
+Our contractor (Indigo) provides uniformed CEOs who carry out our parking enforcement services.
 Each officer has been trained to a high standard, and they are equipped with handheld computers and cameras.

 CEOs are required to issue a parking ticket when they observe a vehicle committing a contravention.
 Once they have started issuing a ticket they are not permitted to stop.